wms2537/esp32s2-camera/README.md

 # ESP32S2 Camera + Websockets stream

 ESP32S2 with OV2640 Camera websockets stream example.
 JPEG images captured from camera is streamed to server via websockets.
 User can view the stream at browser.
+Current implementation can achieve around 15 fps.

 Code is written with esp-idf.